Steve Martin: 1980s

 Martin was in three more Reiner-directed comedies after The Jerk: Dead Men Don't Wear Plaid in 1982, The Man with Two Brains in 1983 and All of Me in 1984, his most critically acclaimed performance up to that point.
 Martin was by now requesting almost $3 million per film, but Plaid and Two Brains both failed at the box office like Pennies, endangering his young career.
 In 1986, Martin joined fellow Saturday Night Live veterans Martin Short and Chevy Chase in ¡Three Amigos!, directed by John Landis, and written by Martin, Lorne Michaels, and singer-songwriter Randy Newman.
 It was originally entitled The Three Caballeros and Martin was to be teamed with Dan Aykroyd and John Belushi.
 In 1986, Martin was in the movie musical film version of the hit Off-Broadway play Little Shop of Horrors (based on a famous B-movie), playing the sadistic dentist, Orin Scrivello.
 The film was the first of three films teaming Martin with Rick Moranis.
 In 1987, Martin joined comedian John Candy in the John Hughes movie Planes, Trains and Automobiles.
 That same year, Martin starred in Roxanne, the film adaptation of Cyrano de Bergerac, which he co-wrote and won him a Writers Guild of America Award.
 It also garnered recognition from Hollywood and the public that he was more than a comedian.
 In 1988, he performed in the Frank Oz film Dirty Rotten Scoundrels, a remake of Bedtime Story, alongside Michael Caine.
 Also in 1988, he appeared at the Mitzi E. Newhouse Theater at Lincoln Center in a revival of Waiting for Godot directed by Mike Nichols.
 He played Vladimir, with Robin Williams as Estragon and Bill Irwin as Lucky.
 Martin starred in the Ron Howard film Parenthood with Rick Moranis in 1989.

+Also in the 1980s, Martin worked in behind-the-scenes roles on a few television shows that were not commercial successes.
+These included a role as co-creator and executive producer of Domestic Life (1984), a prime-time television sitcom starring friend Martin Mull; executive producer, occasional writer, and director (of one episode) of George Burns Comedy Week (1985), an anthology of stand-alone comedic stories; and co-creator, executive producer, and director (of one episode) of Leo & Liz in Beverly Hills (1986), a sitcom starring Harvey Korman and Valerie Perrine.
+The two directorial credits represented here (along with a segment of the 1979 comedy special Homage To Steve) remain the only directorial credits of Martin's career.